 “According to the official story Lanza was the sole assassin and armed with only one weapon.” pg.
 24

-Adam Lanza brought three semi-automatic weapons with him: a .223-caliber Bushmaster XM15-E2S rifle, a 10mm Glock 20SF handgun, and a 9mm SIG Sauer P226 handgun.
-Additionally, an Izhmash Saiga-12 shotgun was found in the trunk of Lanza’s Civic, moved there after Officer Pena initially spotted it in the back seat.
-This is the official account.
-If Tracy says otherwise, it’s either a careless error or a deliberate misrepresentation.
+This is simply false.
+According to the official record, Adam Lanza was armed with multiple weapons, not “only one.”
+He brought three semi-automatic firearms into the attack: a .223-caliber Bushmaster XM15-E2S rifle, a 10mm Glock 20SF handgun, and a 9mm SIG Sauer P226 handgun.
+In addition, an Izhmash Saiga-12 shotgun was found in the trunk of Lanza’s Honda Civic, having been moved there after Officer Pena initially observed it in the back seat.

 “Lanza must have been averaging about one shot per second—extremely skilled use of a single firearm for a young man with absolutely no military training and who was on the verge of being institutionalized.” pg.
 24